 In 2007, Aviles-Santiago was awarded the Ford Foundation predoctoral awards administered by the National Research Council (now the National Academies of the Sciences, Engineering and Medicine).
 He has worked for several research centers such as Center for Communication Research and the Center for the Study of Latino Media and Markets.
-He also has worked as research assistant and project manager for the Voces: Latino and Latina Oral History Project under the advisory of Professor Maggie Rivas-Rodriguez.
+He also has worked as a research assistant and project manager for the Voces: Latino and Latina Oral History Project under the advisory of Professor Maggie Rivas-Rodriguez.
 He was invited by the National Forum on Higher Education for the Public Good, funded by the Carnegie Foundation, to conduct research on undocumented students in higher education.
-He has presented his works at conferences such as the International Communication Association, Race and Media, Society for Cinema and Media Studies, Latino Studies and the Latin American Studies Association conferences.
+He has presented his works at conferences such as the International Communication Association, Race and Media, Society for Cinema and Media Studies, Latino Studies, and the Latin American Studies Association conferences.

 In 2016, Avilés-Santiago was awarded the Ford Foundation Postdoctoral Fellowship.
 During this research leave, he conducted archival research in Puerto Rico for his upcoming book project that explores the tropicalization of the Cold War in Puerto Rico's TV comedy.
 His work has been published in journals like Communication, Culture and Critique, Journal of Latin American Communication Research (JLACR), Caribbean Studies Journal, Flow TV, and Revista Cruces.
 He is also an editorial columnist for El Nuevo Dia newspaper.